IBM/page-lab/pageaudit/README.md

 Page Lab node server will connect to the Django server, request all the Urls and fill the redis queue with them.

-Wokers will fork, grab a url from the queue and run a Lighthouse performance , a18y or other audit and report back to the Django server.
+Workers will fork, grab a url from the queue and run a Lighthouse performance, a18y or other audit and report back to the Django server.

 A default of 12 tests will be run concurrently